WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 \section{Performance Evaluation}

-The performance of the proposed algorithm WiRM is evaluated and compared against three state-of-the-art methods, namely, Position-Free Breath (referred to as Pos-Free Breath) \cite{ref:pos_free_breath}, TR-BREATH \cite{ref:tr_breath}, and SMARS \cite{ref:smars}.
+The performance of the proposed algorithm WiRM is evaluated and compared against four state-of-the-art methods, namely, Pos-Free Breath \cite{ref:pos_free_breath}, Beamform \cite{ref:exp_mult_ant}, TR-BREATH \cite{ref:tr_breath}, and SMARS \cite{ref:smars}.
 The three criteria for comparison are (i) the RMS error of the estimated respiratory rate $\tilde{B}(n)$ compared to the ground truth, (ii) the percentage of estimated $\tilde{B}(n)$ within $3$ BPM of the ground truth, and (iii) the absolute correlation of the estimated waveform $\tilde{r}(n)$ compared to the ground truth.
 Comparisons are performed exclusively at the time steps $n$, where each method yields a respiratory rate and/or waveform estimate.
-Of these state-of-the-art methods, only Pos-Free Breath computes a respiratory waveform.
-As such, only Pos-Free Breath and WiRM are compared for respiratory waveform estimation.
-The absolute value of the correlation is used because both Pos-Free Breath and WiRM could potentially produce an inverted respiratory waveform compared to the ground truth, resulting in a high magnitude but negative correlation.
+Of these state-of-the-art methods, only Pos-Free Breath and Beamform estimate a respiratory waveform.
+Therefore, respiratory waveform estimation is compared only for Pos-Free Breath, Beamform, and WiRM.
+We use the absolute correlation value because some of these methods may produce a waveform that is inverted to the ground truth.
+In such cases, the correlation is negative but still indicates a strong match.

 In general, the results using existing methods are less favourable compared to those reported in the literature because the latter is based on an indicator if breath has been detected or not.
 The accuracy of existing methods has previously been evaluated at time steps where the method has detected that a breath is present.
 However, to maintain fairness to all methods (given that the datasets used \textit{always} contain breathing), we evaluate the accuracy for all timestamps, not just those where a breath is detected.
+Additionally, the Pos-Free Breath algorithm was originally evaluated on a CSI dataset containing the two receive antennas at two different perpendicular locations relative to the chest.
+In this work we evaluate it on a standard antenna configuration.